V-Trac Horn Installation

 On some Khorns, the rear braces on the underside of the top interfere with the horn/grill assembly and keep you from being able to center the assembly in the tophat.
 If this is the case, you'll need to whittle away a bit of the corner of that brace that is hitting the midrange motorboard on the V-Trac horn until the horn/grill frame is comfortably able to be centered in the tophat.
 Mark with a pencil, pull the horn out a little, and whittle away the wood with a knife.

 Before screwing the new screws through the four holes in the side pieces and into the new frame assembly, it is very important to line up those side pieces with the side of the horn assembly.
 You'll find that you will need to tap and adjust the horn assembly from side to side, but you also may need to adjust the top of the speaker from side to side to keep the sides of the cabinet from being crooked with the sides of the horns.
+See the photo (with arrows) that shows how the wood sides of the cabinet may not line up with the cloth sides of the horns.

 Once everything is lined up properly, start all four screws into the horn/grill frame assembly.
 Me?
 I just muscle the screws into the new frame until they are tight.
 But this may not be comfortable for everyone.
 Alternately you may want to pre-drill holes in the frame for the screws to screw into.
 To do this, start all four screws part way into the frame to mark the locations of the screws, and then back them out, take the frame out and carefully pre-drill the holes in those locations marked by starting the screws.
 Then put the frame back in and drive the screws home.

-Install the new crossovers.
 If you did not order a wiring kit with your upgrades, you will need to make a new, longer woofer wire for one of the speakers, since the crossover on one of the speakers will be located on the other side of the tophat from where it normally lives.
 With all new wiring, you can locate the crossovers on top of the cabinets, as I do.
 This allows for easy adjustments to the crossovers.
 Consider doing this even just temporarily, to make tuning the system easier - not having to pull the cabinets each time you want to make an adjustment.

 If you're still using the old wiring, now is a good time to make sure your wiring is in good condition, and possibly clean the ends of the wires so they make a good connection.